CloudCannon/documentation/_overview/welcome.md

 order: 1
 permalink: /
 ---
-## What is CloudCannon?

-CloudCannon is a cloud based CMS and hosting provider for static and [Jekyll](http://jekyllrb.com) websites.
+CloudCannon is a cloud-based CMS and hosting provider for static and [Jekyll](http://jekyllrb.com) websites.
 CloudCannon manages the technical details of deploying and scaling websites and provides an easy-to-use interface for non-developers to make content updates.

-<p class="videoWrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/W9GaCEm4bHo" frameborder="0" allowfullscreen></iframe></p>
+<p class="video-wrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/W9GaCEm4bHo" frameborder="0" allowfullscreen></iframe></p>

+---

-## Who is CloudCannon for?
+### Who is CloudCannon for?

 CloudCannon allows non-technical teams to take control of their website and developers to build websites faster.
-Agencies are using CloudCannon to deliver updatable websites to clients.
-Enterprises have their marketing teams update websites without interrupting developers.
+Freelancers and agencies use CloudCannon to deliver updatable websites to clients.
+Enterprise marketing teams update websites without interrupting developers.

+---

-## What is Jekyll?
+### What is Jekyll?

 Jekyll is a static site generator.
 Jekyll takes your content written in HTML, Markdown and other markup languages, passes it through templates and outputs a static website.

 Jekyll enables features you would normally need a backend for.
 Including: blogging, photo galleries, includes and layouts.

-CloudCannon runs Jekyll version **2.4.0**
+CloudCannon runs Jekyll version **2.4.0**, **2.5.3** and **3.0.3**.
 {: .info}

+---

-## Using CloudCannon
+### Using CloudCannon

 Getting a website online and updatable is easy with CloudCannon.